Contributing

 uv add/uv remove - CI uses

-uv sync --locked, so lockfile drift will fail builds
+uv sync --locked - Lockfile drift will fail builds

 Branch names are flexible, as long as they are respectful and descriptive.